tahoma2d/tahoma2d_docs/source/cleaning-up_scanned_drawings.rst

 .. tip:: **To reset cleanup settings to the scene default:**

-    Click the **Reset Settings** button in the bottom bar of the Cleanup Settings window.
+    Click the **Reset Settings** button in the bottom bar of the Cleanup Settings panel.